MarkCBall/stateChannelCheckers/README.md

 (column 0)             (colum 7)
 ```

-### The board is orientated by game pieces, each piece is represented by 1 byte (8 bits)
+### The board is orientated by game pieces, each piece is represented by 1 byte, there are 32 bytes and 32 boardgame pieces.
-- The first 3 bits represents the pieces's row#
-- The next 3 bits represents the piece's column#
-- The next bit is 1 if the piece is a queen (double and can go backwards) - feature not enabled yet
-- The next is 1 if the piece exists - 0 if it has been killed

-The first 16 peices are red and the remaining are black
+#### The first 16 peices are red and the remaining are black

+- The first bit represents the status of the piece, if it has been killed yet.
+The next bit represents if the piece has reached the end of the board yet and become a queen.
+The next three bits represents the row number followed by column number as follows:
+- [1] 0 for a dead piece, 1 if it is in play
+- [1] 0 for a regular piece 1 for a queen
+- [3] row#
+- [3] column#

+Decoded examples
+- 0xxxxxxx is a dead piece, it is not in play
+- 10xxxxxx is a regular piece, it can only move forwards
+- 11xxxxxx is a queen, it has reached the end of the board and go go forward or backwards
+- 1x000111 is in row 0, column 7
+- 1x010101 is in row 2, column 5
+- ect

+Note that the 16 bytes are red and the remaining 16 bytes represent black pieces.